field to feed Desktop

 Bulging fat on neck, withers, behind shoulders and around tail head; patchy fat over ribs; obvious crease down back; flank filled with fat.

 Articles and illustrations reprinted with kind permission from Horse Council BC, one of the most successful membership-driven multi-breed, multi-discipline provincial equine organizations in Canada.
 Horse Council BC represents the equine community in BC by collaborating with individuals, businesses, and industry professionals to strengthen communication, education, and safety.
-For more information about Horse Council BC, and access to further equine educational material free of charge, visit them at www.HCBC.ca.
+For more information about Horse Council BC, and access to further equine educational material free of charge, visit them at www.HCBC.ca (opens in new window).